Hip Dysplasia In Older Dogs

 II.
 Physical Therapy For Hip Dysplasia: The Next Level Of Treatment

 - Exercise – Exercise slows muscular atrophy in your aging dog.
-Strengthening his muscles may even allow you to avoid surgery, but don’t overdo it: walking, light running, swimming, or walking on a treadmill are excellent strategies.
+Strengthening his muscles may even allow you to avoid surgery, but don’t overdo it: walking, light running on a long or short leash, swimming, or walking on a treadmill are excellent strategies.
 Walk on soft surfaces if you can, to reduce impact to his joints.
 Avoid anything that encourages jumping, for example catching a Frisbee, and if you notice discomfort in your dog the day after an activity, then you’ve pushed him too far.
 Talk to your vet if you’re unsure of your dog’s tolerances.

 - Hydrotherapy – This is controlled aquatic exercise to build weak hip muscles in dogs with dysplasia.
 It can be pricey, averaging around $50 per session, and is not available everywhere.